Dunite

 Dunite may also form by the accumulation of olivine crystals on the floor of large basaltic or picritic magma chambers.
 These "cumulate" dunites typically occur in thick layers in layered intrusions, associated with cumulate layers of wehrlite, olivine pyroxenite, harzburgite, and even chromitite (a cumulate rock consisting largely of chromite).
 Small layered intrusions may be of any geologic age, for example, the Triassic Palisades Sill in New York and the larger Eocene Skaergaard complex in Greenland.
 The largest layered mafic intrusions are tens of kilometers in size and almost all are Proterozoic in age, e.g. the Stillwater igneous complex (Montana), the Muskox intrusion (Canada), and the Great Dyke (Zimbabwe).
-Cumulate dunite may also be found in ophiolite complexes, associated with layers of wehrlite, pyroxenite, and gabbro.
+Cumulate dunite may also be found in ophiolite complexes, associated with layers of lherzolite, harzburgite, pyroxenite, and gabbro.

 Dunite was named by the Austrian geologist Ferdinand von Hochstetter in 1859, after Dun Mountain near Nelson, New Zealand.
 Dun Mountain was given its name because of the dun colour of the underlying ultramafic rocks.
 This color results from surface weathering that oxidizes the iron in olivine in temperate climates (weathering in tropical climates creates a deep red soil).
 The dunite from Dun Mountain is part of the ultramafic section of the Dun Mountain Ophiolite Belt.

 A massive exposure of dunite in the United States can be found as Twin Sisters Mountain, near Mount Baker in the northern Cascade Range of Washington.
 In Europe it occurs in the Troodos Mountains of Cyprus.
 In southern British Columbia, Canada dunite rocks form the core of an ultramafic rock complex located near the small community of Tulameen.
 The rocks are locally enriched in platinum group metals, chromite and magnetite.